pulumi/registry/themes/default/content/registry/packages/yandex/installation-configuration.md

 layout: installation
 ---

-The [Pulumi Yandex Cloud provider]({{< relref "./" >}}) uses the Yandex Cloud SDK to manage and provision resources.
+The Pulumi Yandex Cloud provider uses the Yandex Cloud SDK to manage and provision resources.
-Pulumi relies on the Yandex Cloud SDK to authenticate requests from your computer to Yandex Cloud.
-Your credentials are never sent to pulumi.com.
-The [Pulumi Yandex Cloud Provider]({{< relref "./" >}}) needs to be configured with Yandex Cloud credentials before it can be used to create resources.

 ## Installation